 Product teams are herded into endless workshops for countless days.
 Open-ended questions like “what problem are we solving with our API?” and “how can we rethink the SaaS API from first principles?” are accompanied by confounded chin-stroking and endless debate.

-But nobody stops to think of what customers really want.
+But nobody stops to think of what you customers really want.
 Or the acronyms behind the questions.

 SaaS: Software as a Service